Policy

 Susan Golden, Esq.

-Sue Golden is Partner at Venerable and focuses on civic, cultural, and economic development projects, representing public, not-for-profit, and private entities on matters involving real estate transactions, land use, zoning and other regulatory approvals, public and private funding, and governance matters.
+Sue Golden is Partner at Venable and focuses on civic, cultural, and economic development projects, representing public, not-for-profit, and private entities on matters involving real estate transactions, land use, zoning and other regulatory approvals, public and private funding, and governance matters.
 Sue has considerable experience with New York State and New York City land use and environmental quality reviews and government procurement and funding contract administration.
 Her approach reflects a commitment to collaboration, value, and responsiveness.

 Sue has helped government, private, and not-for-profit entities with real estate development, rebuilding, renovations, and other improvements to or investments in real property.
 She counsels on compliance with zoning, landmarks, historic preservation, environmental review, and permitting requirements; public review and government approval of development proposals, including zoning changes, permits, and variances; negotiation of development, design, and construction contracts; and government grants, charitable funding, and donor agreements.